-The Australian Government recognises the need to continue improving the regulation of agvet chemicals.
+The Australian Government recognises the need to continue improving the regulation of agricultural chemicals and veterinary medicines (agvet chemicals).
 The aim is to give farmers and other users access to newer and better chemical products, while ensuring the integrity of Australia’s agvet chemicals regulatory framework.

 - The Agricultural and Veterinary Chemicals Legislation Amendment (Operational Efficiency) Bill 2017 was introduced into the Australian Parliament on 25 October 2017 and is currently in the Senate.